ecmwf/spartacus-surface/README.md

 The subdirectories are as follows:

-  `radsurf` - source code for radiative transfer in complex surfaces
-       such as vegetation and urban areas
+- `radsurf` - source code for radiative transfer in complex surfaces such as vegetation and urban areas

-  radtool - source code for mathematical routines needed by the
+- `radtool` - source code for mathematical routines needed by the SPARTACUS algorithm
-       SPARTACUS algorithm

-  utilities - source code for useful utilities, such as reading NetCDF
+- `utilities` - source code for useful utilities, such as reading netCDF files
-       files

-  driver - the source code for the offline driver program
+- `driver` - the source code for the offline driver program

-  mod - where Fortran module files are written
+- `mod` - where Fortran module files are written

-  lib - where the static libraries are written
+- `lib` - where the static libraries are written

-  bin - where the executable ecrad is written
+- `bin` - where the executable ecrad is written

-  test - test cases including Matlab code to plot the outputs
+- `test` - test cases including Matlab code to plot the outputs

-  doc - LaTeX source for SPARTACUS-Surface documentation
+- `doc` - LaTeX source for SPARTACUS-Surface documentation

 ## TO COMPILE

 1. Ensure you have a Fortran compiler supporting the 2003 standard.
 Ensure you have the Fortran netCDF library installed (version 3 or 4) for this compiler.
-The command "nc-config --fc", if available on your system, will tell you the Fortran compiler that your netCDF library was compiled for.
+The command `nc-config --fc`, if available on your system, will tell you the Fortran compiler that your netCDF library was compiled for.

 2. You can compile the code using

        make PROFILE=<prof>

    where `<prof>` is one of gfortran, pgi or intel.
-This will read the compiler-specific configurations from the file Makefile_include.<prof>.
-If you omit the PROFILE= option then gfortran will be assumed.
-If you have a compiler other than these three then create such a file for your compiler following the example in Makefile_include.gfortran.
+This will read the compiler-specific configurations from the file `Makefile_include.<prof>`.
+If you omit the `PROFILE=` option then `gfortran` will be assumed.
+If you have a compiler other than these three then create such a file for your compiler following the example in `Makefile_include.gfortran`.

-If the compile is successful then static libraries should appear in the lib directory, and then the executable bin/spartacus_surface.
+   If the compile is successful then static libraries should appear in the lib directory, and then the executable `bin/spartacus_surface`.

-3. To clean-up, type "make clean".
+3. To clean-up, type `make clean`.
 To build an unoptimized version for debugging, you can do

        make PROFILE=<prof> DEBUG=1

-or you can specifically override the variables in Makefile_include.<prof>
-using, for example
+   or you can specifically override the variables in `Makefile_include.<prof>` using, for example

        make PROFILE=<prof> OPTFLAGS=-O0 DEBUGFLAGS="-g -pg"

 ## TO TEST